dendrovis/archipelagos-zero/README.md

 ## What?

-A tasks to make a single page application (SPA) with react library.
-The complexity should be enough to last 2 weeks
+My On-Job-Training (OJT) end task, which is to make a single page application (SPA) with react library.
+The complexity must be enough to last 2 weeks

 ## Why?

-To test my frontend abilities before doing actual frontend production works given a deadline
+To test my frontend and project management abilities before doing actual frontend production works within the given deadline

 ## How?